Nadine M. Aktan, PhD, FNP-BC

 (973) 972-1227

-Throughout her tenure at William Paterson University, Dr. Aktan served in a number of notable roles such as the Lead Nurse Practitioner Coordinator for the Adult-Gerontology Primary Care and Family Nurse Practitioner Programs, Accelerated BSN Program Coordinator, Chair of the Chair’s Council and Faculty Senate Executive Board Member.
+Dr. Aktan has served in a number of notable roles such as the Assistant Dean of Advanced Nursing Practice, Lead Nurse Practitioner Coordinator for the Adult-Gerontology Primary Care and Family Nurse Practitioner Programs, Accelerated BSN Program Coordinator, Chair of the Chair’s Council and Faculty Senate Executive Board Member.
 She has been active in the New Jersey Baccalaureate and Higher Degree Programs in Nursing Deans and Directors Organization collaborating on a state-wide initiative to improve first time NCLEX-RN pass rates.
-More recently, she was awarded a University-wide award for service and collaborated on a funded 5-year HRSA grant to provide scholarships for economically underserved nursing students.
-Dr. Aktan continues to practice as a family nurse practitioner in several settings.
-She received a BSN, MSN, and PhD in Nursing from Rutgers University where she conducted her dissertation exploring the relationship between social support and anxiety in postpartum women.
-Dr. Aktan is dedicated to mentoring junior faculty toward innovation and success and to serving as a role model for nursing students.
+Dr. Aktan received a funded 5-year HRSA grant to provide scholarships for economically underserved nursing students.
+She continues to practice as a family nurse practitioner in the specialty area of college health.
+Dr. Aktan is active in the American College Health Association (ACHA), where she was elected to and currently serves on the DEIJA National Committee.
+She received her baccalaureate and master’s degree in nursing, and her PhD in Nursing from Rutgers University where she conducted her dissertation exploring the relationship between social support and anxiety in postpartum women.
+Dr. Aktan is dedicated to mentoring junior faculty toward innovation and success and to serving as a role model for her nursing students and her colleagues alike.